Alfredomg7/ScienceQuizGame/README.md

 3. Open `index.html` in your web browser to start playing the quiz.

 ## How to Play
+1. Set your quiz preferences (number of questions, category, and difficulty) and start the quiz.
-1. Select one of the four answer choices for each question.
+2. Select one of the four answer choices for each question.
-2. After selecting your answer, you'll receive instant feedback.
+3. After selecting your answer, you'll receive instant feedback.
-3. The progress bar at the top will track your advancement through the quiz.
+4. The progress bar at the top will track your advancement through the quiz.
-4. At the end of the quiz, your final score will be displayed along with a percentage score.
+5. At the end of the quiz, your final score will be displayed along with a percentage score.
-5. Click "Restart" to play again with a new set of randomized questions and choices.
+6. Click "Restart" to play again or "New Quiz" to fetch a new set of questions.